Teacher App - Class Schedule & Attendance Management App

 8. Silence is the Right Tool

 Shouting at the unruly students will be of no use.
-It is ideal to use calm and a quiet voice, which reflect your emotions and tone.
+It is ideal to use a calm and quiet voice, which reflects your emotions and tone.
 By remaining silent, students will realize that their teacher values their conversation and respect them to let them finish.

 9. Create a Guideline for Disciplinary Measures

 Your students should have enough freedom in their class.
 But at the same time, they should be aware of the after effects of certain actions.
 When they know what repercussions come with certain behaviors, they are less likely to act out.

 Maintain the right mix of authority and friendship in your class.
 Be friendly to your students and advise them in difficult situations.
 But remember you are the authoritative figure in the room.

 11. Stick to the Decided Rules

 If you are not ready to follow the rules you set, how your students would follow.
 Never compromise in the decided measures.
 Stay steady with your student discipline approach.
 This will help in stopping students from repeating offenses.